Damiana

 Overview

 Turnera diffusa, commonly known as Damiana, is a small aromatic shrub native to Southern Texas, Mexico, and Central America.
-This bright yellow-flowered plant thrives on rocky hillsides.
-For centuries, traditional healers have valued it as a natural aphrodisiac and mood enhancer.1
+Its bright yellow flowers bloom on rocky hillsides.
+Traditional healers have used it for centuries as a natural aphrodisiac and mood enhancer.
+Today, it’s a popular choice in herbal smoking blends.1

 Common name(s): Common name: Damiana